strangetom/ingredient-parser/docs/source/start/index.rst

 Getting Started
 ===============

-The Ingredient Parser package is a Python package for parsing structured information out of recipe ingredient sentences.
+The Ingredient Parser package is a Python package for parsing structured information from recipe ingredient sentences.

 Given a recipe ingredient such as

     200 g plain flour, sifted

-we want to extract information about the quantity, units, name and comment.
+we want to extract information about the quantity, units, name, preparation and comment.
 For the example above:

 .. list-table::